This post may include affiliate links.

 - Nourishing my body with good foods

-I looked at the type of person I was and who I wanted to be and I set motivating goals that were going to help me in moving forward and creating that fresh start.
+I looked at the type of person I was and who I wanted to be, and I set motivating goals that would help me move forward and create that fresh start.

-Starting over is best done in small, bite sized chunks.
+Starting over is best done in small, bite-sized chunks.
 For example, a common goal is to exercise.
-When we go from the couch to the gym it’s such a BIG step.
+When we go from the couch to the, it’s such a BIG step.
 It can be intimidating.
 I started with the above small goal of walking every day.
 From there, I developed my love for running.

 When starting over, remember the process will be up and down, be flexible with yourself!

 Some days are not great.
 Some days are amazing.
-When we make the powerful decision to reboot and reset our lives we need to remember that it doesn’t mean it’ll be smooth sailing.
+When we make the powerful decision to reboot and reset our lives, we must remember that doesn’t mean it’ll be smooth sailing.
 As they say, progress is not linear.
 Starting over is full of ups and downs.
-I went through this whole process many, many, times.
-Sitting with myself, focusing on the relationship with myself, holding myself accounting to my behavior and my values is something I work towards every day.
+I went through this whole process many, many times.
+Sitting with myself, focusing on the relationship with myself, and holding myself accountable for my behaviour and my values is something I work towards every day.
 Some days, things will slide.

 The best advice I can give you that has helped me the most is to be self-compassionate and gentle with yourself during this process.
 Expect to have to be flexible.
 Allow yourself flexibility.
-On your tough days, acknowledge and love yourself as much as you do on your good days.
-Tough days, bad days are another change for a different type of growth, it’s not a set back, it’s another way of moving forward.
-We develop strength, resilience and find out more about ourselves during these days.
+On tough days, acknowledge and love yourself as much as you do on good days.
+As a result, we develop strength and resilience and learn more about ourselves these days.